 Dr. Larry Atkinson, the inaugural Chair of the OOI Facility Board (OOIFB), died on December 22, 2020.
 Larry served as the OOIFB Chair from May 2017 until November 2019 and Past-Chair since that time.
 He worked to expand scientific and public awareness of OOI.
 Larry promoted inclusiveness and was an advocate for the science community who used OOI data.
 As OOIFB Chair, Larry had a particular focus on students and early career scientists, and he worked to highlight their use of OOI.

 We will greatly miss Larry’s wisdom, leadership, and kindness.
-His obituary is available here.
+To read more, here.

 The OOI Facility Board establishes the “Larry P. Atkinson Travel Fellowship for Students and Early Career Scientists”